lightly-ai/lightly/docs/source/tutorials/structure_your_input.rst

-If you have (weak) labels for your images and if each label has its directory, then you can simply pass in the path to the parent directory, and the dataset class will assign the labels automatically, viz.
+If you have (weak) labels for your images and if each label has its directory, then you can simply pass in the path to the parent directory, and the dataset class will assign each image its subdirectory as label., viz.

 .. code-block:: bash